 - Compression faucets

-The way to tell them apart can be from the faucet handle, if it is a single handle faucet then it may be a ball faucet, disk faucet or cartridge faucet.
-If the faucet parts are separate, with handles/controls on either side of the faucet spout, then it may likely be a compression faucet, however there are two-handled cartridge faucets.
+The way to tell them apart can be from the sink faucet handle; if it is a single-handle faucet, it may be a ball faucet, disk faucet, or cartridge faucet.
+If the faucet parts are separate, with handles/controls on either side of the spout, then it is likely a double-handle compression faucet, although there are also two-handled cartridge types.

-The main difference between these faucet types stems from either having rubber washers or being a washerless design.
-Ceramic disks that control the water supply to the faucet’s cartridge, where it mixes the water together in the faucet body, are part of the disc family.
+The main difference between these faucet types is whether they have rubber washers or a washerless valve system.
+For example, Ceramic disks control the hot and cold water supply in a disk faucet, mixing it in the cartridge within the faucet body.

 Fixing the Faucet On Your Own

 If you aim to do this on your own, be sure to discover the cause of the leak before making any moves.
-While fixing it on your own is possible, it is encouraged to hire a professional to help you with your plumbing matters, particularly with leaky faucets, due to the complicating process.
+While fixing it on your own is possible, you are encouraged to hire a professional to help you with your plumbing matters, particularly leaky faucets, due to the complicated process.

 This DIY home improvement project begins with a tool-gathering process.
 Here is what you’ll need: